Willow Dawn Becker

-From the Rhode Island State Crime Lab to its custom-built mobile crime lab, there are many opportunities for students to pursue forensic science jobs in the state.
-They can also seek educational opportunities there or head online to look for programs related to forensic science or crime scene investigation so that they can become one of the estimated 13,700 forensic science technicians expected to be employed in the country by 2022, according to the Bureau of Labor Statistics (BLS).
+From the Rhode Island State Crime Lab to its custom-built mobile crime lab, there are many opportunities for students to pursue forensic science jobs in the Ocean State.
+Students who want to pursue a career in forensic science can start by seeking educational opportunities locally or head online to look for programs related to forensic science or crime scene investigation (CSI) so that they can become one of the estimated 17,670 forensic science technicians expected to be employed in the country by 2026, according to the Bureau of Labor Statistics (BLS 2017).

 To be able to work in a crime lab and help analyze crime scene evidence, a bachelor’s degree is typically needed, according to the BLS.
-In an undergraduate degree program, students gain knowledge in the naturals sciences, including both biology and chemistry, which can help them to analyze the variety of evidence, ranging from fluids to materials, that they might encounter in a crime lab.
-A master’s degree in forensic science can be a particular advantage to obtaining a job in the forensic science technician field, however, reports the BLS.
+In an undergraduate degree program, students gain knowledge in the natural sciences, including biology and chemistry, which can help them to analyze the variety of evidence like bodily fluids, clothing fibers, and DNA, that they might encounter in a crime lab.
+A master’s degree in forensic science can be a particular advantage to obtaining a job in the forensic science technician field.

-Another option is to pursue a career as a crime scene investigator (CSI).
-This may be best done through admission to and completion of a law enforcement academy, but some individuals also are able to enter the field as a non-civilian using CSI education provided through an undergraduate program.
+Another option for people who are more interested in working in the field (as opposed to in the lab) is to pursue a career as a crime scene investigator.
+The CSI career may be best pursued through admission to and completion of a law enforcement academy, but some individuals also are able to enter the field as a civilian using CSI education provided through an undergraduate program.
 According to the BLS, a bachelor’s degree in the natural sciences or in forensic science may be helpful to entering this field, but students also may be able to find degrees specifically in crime scene investigation or crime scene technology to help procure a job.

-The mean annual wages for forensic science technicians nationwide were $58,610, as of May 2014, according to BLS data.
-The BLS does not provide wage information for forensic science technicians specifically working in Rhode Island, but there, as elsewhere, job opportunities could be best for those who have a master’s degree in forensic science, have expertise working with DNA or are knowledgeable about digital computer forensics, suggests the BLS.
-It also may be valuable to note that the mean annual wages of forensic science technicians nationwide exceeded those for all occupations combined in the U.S. – $47,230, according to May 2014 data.
+The mean annual wages for forensic science technicians nationwide were $61,220 as of May 2017, according to BLS data.
+The BLS does not provide wage information for forensic science technicians specifically working in Rhode Island (RI), but there, as elsewhere, job opportunities could be best for those who have a master’s degree in forensic science, have expertise working with DNA or are knowledgeable about digital computer forensics.
+It also may be valuable to note that the mean annual wages of forensic science technicians nationwide exceeded those for all occupations combined in the U.S. – $50,620, according to May 2017 data.

-Nationwide job demand for forensic science technicians is expected to be six percent from 2012 to 2022, according to the BLS.
-This is job growth that is slower than average for all occupations, but that still could result in 700 new positions becoming available during that time.
+Nationwide job demand for forensic science technicians is expected to grow 17 percent from 2016 to 2026, according to the BLS, a rate that is nearly twice as fast as that of all professions on average (7 percent).
+The expected rate of growth for forensic science technicians could result in 2,600 new positions becoming available during that time.
 Job demand statistics are not specifically available for Rhode Island, but the BLS reports that nationwide job competition should remain strong because of the substantial interest in the forensic science field.

 The BLS reports that a bachelor’s degree is important to obtaining entry-level work as a forensic science technician, but that those with a master’s degree in the field may find the most job advantages.
-Indeed, with more education, graduates can begin to seek very nuanced fields of forensic science; below we list a few of the degree options available to those interested in forensic science.
+Indeed, with more education, graduates can begin to seek very nuanced fields of forensic science.
+Below we list the most common degrees pursued by those interested in forensic science.

 Crime scene investigation is also a career that typically needs a bachelor’s degree for entry, reports the BLS.
 Of course, many people enter the CSI occupation by completing a law enforcement academy, but others are able to obtain employment by completing a degree and seeking employment with a law enforcement agency as a civilian employee.
 Below are routes for obtaining a CSI education.

-The Forensic Enterprises, Inc. website also reports that being able to lift and move weight up to 100 pounds is essential on the job.
-Other physical requirements include being able to kneel, stoop, reach and climb at crime scenes – since each will be unique and different.
-CSIs also need to understand significant deals about photography, such as how lighting, distortion and resolution can affect the ability to sufficiently document crime scenes, which is why an education can be important.
+The Forensic Enterprises, Inc. website reports that being able to lift and move weight up to 100 pounds is essential on the job.
+Other physical requirements include being able to kneel, stoop, reach and climb at crime scenes since each will be unique and different.
+Investigators need to understand a significant amount about photography, such as how lighting, distortion and resolution can affect the ability to sufficiently document crime scenes, which is just one way formal education can be important for this career.

 Providence is Rhode Island’s largest city with a population of more than 175,000 people, but Warwick and Cranston are also cities having significant populations each of more than 81,000 people.
-These cities could be prime places to look for jobs, but jobs could be available in other cities, too.
-For example, the Rhode Island State Crime Laboratory is located in Kingston, R.I. (with a population of just over 6,000), and provides a range of scientific evidence services related to local, state or federal crimes.
-These include services related to firearms, trace evidence and latent prints, but the lab also hosts continuing education classes throughout the year.
+Larger populations relative to the rest of the state make these cities prime places to look for jobs.
+Additionally, prospective forensic science technicians can look to specific organizations for jobs, such as the Rhode Island State Crime Laboratory, located in Kingston, R.I. (with a population of just over 6,000).
+The crime lab provides a range of scientific evidence services related to local, state or federal crimes, including services related to firearms, trace evidence and latent prints.
+The lab also hosts continuing education classes throughout the year for forensic professionals.
 Other places to look for jobs in the state include the:

 Keep in mind that nine out of 10 forensic science technicians are employed by local or state governments, according to the BLS.
-Agencies at these levels could provide some of the best job opportunities, although private institutions, either within Rhode Island or another state could be other sources for job leads.
+Agencies at these levels could provide some of the best job opportunities, although private institutions, either within Rhode Island or in other states could also be sources for job leads.

 When it comes to forensic science education in Rhode Island, there are just a few campus-based options.
-Science classes, in some form or another, will almost always be an important component to a forensic science education, although CSI programs may have fewer scientific courses as part of a degree program.
+Science classes, in some form or another, will almost always be an important component to a forensic science education, although CSI programs may have fewer scientific courses as part of a degree program than a forensic chemistry program, for instance.

 In addition to these options, students also can pursue undergraduate degrees at Rhode Island schools that focus either on biology or chemistry.
 Having a four-year degree in one of these fields could then enable them to go on and pursue a master’s degree in forensic science available either in another state or through suitable options online.